Scottish Greens: Organisation

-The Scottish Greens are fully independent, but work closely with the other green parties from Ireland: the Green Party Northern Ireland and the Green Party of Ireland.
-Until October 2022, it also cooperated with the Green Party of England and Wales.
+The Scottish Greens are fully independent, but work closely with the green parties from Ireland: the Green Party Northern Ireland and the Green Party of Ireland.
+Until October 2022, it also cooperated with the Green Party of England and Wales; this partnership was suspended due to differences of opinion on trans rights.
 It is a full member of the European Green Party.
-The party currently has seven MSPs and nineteen councillors.
-At the 2005 Westminster election, the party contested 19 seats and polled 25,760 votes, they returned no MPs.
-Its highest share of the vote was 7.7% of the vote in Glasgow North.
-In the European Parliament election of 2004, it polled 6.8% of the vote and did not return any MEPs.
-The party lost five of their seven seats in the 2007 Scottish Parliament election.
+The party currently has seven MSPs and 32 councillors, but has no representation in Westminster.